Diabetes: Nursing Management Seminar

-Psychosocial issues can impact significantly the ability of people to comply or adhere to their treatment regimens.
+Psychosocial issues can impact significantly on the ability of people to comply or adhere to their treatment regimens.
 When a person is diagnosed with diabetes, they are often required to make significant changes to their lifestyle.
-We will examine the implications for the patient, as well as the nurse, when compliance is an issue, with a focus on moving to wellness.
+We will examine the implications for the patient, as well as the nurse, when compliance is an issue – with a focus on moving to wellness.
+Explore:

-- How to work together to identify issues that would benefit from a goal-focused approach with a person with diabetes and how to set realistic and achievable goals
+- How to work together to identify issues that would benefit from a goal-focused approach for a person with diabetes and how to set realistic and achievable goals

 - How to encourage people with diabetes to have their annual comprehensive health review and check-up